The program will teach participants to:

 To further leverage the value and impact of Wharton Nursing Leaders, we encourage companies to send cross-functional teams of executives to Wharton.
 We offer one of two exciting group benefits to companies sending four or more participants to this program.

 Tuition includes lodging, breakfasts, snacks, and lunches.
 Hotel rooms are blocked for all participants at the Inn at Penn.
 Prices are subject to change.
-Contact a member of the Wharton Executive Education Client Relations team for more information on course specifics and discuss how this program might meet your needs.
+Contact a member of the Wharton Executive Education Client Relations team for more information on course specifics and to discuss how this program can meet your professional development needs.
 Please contact them by e-mail or by phone at +1.215.898.1776.

 Plan Your Stay